asorge/staymindful/README.md

 Stay Mindful allows users to set goals that they would like to be reminded of when entering a new journal entry.
 These can be things like "focus on your breath" and "try not to judge your urges."
 These will be displayed as prompts on the journal-entry page.
 Users can rate their success on a given day with these goals, and track their success over time.

 Journal entries can be shared with others, such as friends and family members that are part of one's support system.

+Entries could also be shared with a therapist who recommends this app to a patient; journaling about thoughts, emotions, and urges, and rating these on a scale from 1 to 10 every day, is already a common tool used in Dialectical Behavior Therapy, but is typically done on paper.